jedld/event_dispatcher/README.md

 ````````````````````````````````````````````````````````````````````````````````````

-Please your payload (things to do in the perform block)
+Add code to your payload (things to do in the perform block)

 ````````````````````````````````````````````````````````````````````````````````````
 def perform(actor, subject, extras = {})